rkh/sinatra-more-server/README.md

 Sinatra::MoreServer
 ===================

-Adds support for more web servers to [Sinatra](http://sinatrarb.com)::Base#run!.
+Adds support for more web servers to [Sinatra](http://sinatrarb.com)::Base#run!

-(Read: The server used when running `ruby yourfile.rb`.
-This has no effect rackup and akin.)
+Also, adds a helper method to ensure the server used from #run! supports async.callback, so all the fancy comet implementations work.

 BigBand
 -------